 Itemized Deductions

 Note that the TCJA made other significant changes to itemized deductions.
-This includes a $10,000 annual cap on deductions for state and local tax (SALT) payments and suspension of the deduction for casualty and theft losses (except for qualified disaster-area losses).
+This includes a $10,000 annual cap on deductions for state and local tax (SALT) payments through 2025.

 • Donate cash or property to a qualified charitable organization (see more below).